 9. What are the downsides of living in Switzerland?

 Switzerland certainly offers a very high quality of life.
 But, expats living in Switzerland also find that there are some downsides.
 The incredibly high cost of living is one, though it is somewhat alleviated by higher salaries.
 Generally, expats find they pay far more for housing, childcare, and day-to-day expenses than they do back home.
 In addition, the reserved, formal culture – at work and in personal relations – can be difficult to get used to.
 Because of this, many expats say that it can be difficult to integrate and make friends in Switzerland.

 The traditional, patriarchal society can also mean that Switzerland is not quite as progressive as your home country.
 For example, while women are afforded many rights, there is still work to be done to achieve gender equality.
 The country also lags behind most of western Europe when it comes to LGBTQ+ rights.

 10. The best parts of living in Switzerland

 Despite some challenges, most expats agree that Switzerland offers a far higher quality of life than their home countries.
 In fact, in 2021, the OECD Better Life Index ranked Switzerland far higher than other OECD countries.
 Switzerland came out on top in well-being, income, healthcare, social and environmental quality, education, housing, and more.

 Expats in Switzerland enjoy a great work-life balance, high-quality education and healthcare, great housing, and incredible natural landscapes.
 All this in one of the safest countries in the world.
 In fact, Swiss residents enjoy a high degree of personal security.

-In addition, Switzerland has a highly enticing food culture, and well-developed public transport.
-With four official languages and a reasonably high rate of immigration, the country also a high level of diversity.
+In addition, Swiss cuisine is highly enticing, and the country boasts well-developed public transport.
+With four official languages and a reasonably high rate of immigration, the country also has a high level of diversity.
 It is, in fact, a recipe for a great experience for expats.